bigpo/LightML.jl/README.md

 ### About

-LightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.
+LightML.jl is a collection of reimplementations of general machine learning algorithms in Julia.

 The purpose of this project is purely self-educational.